DavidMini/LotSpot/deliverables/iteration-01.plan.md

 #### Artifacts

-- GitHub issues
 - To-do lists
+	- Using GitHub issues
 	- Keep track of priority issues
 	- Make up a code from 1-5 in priority 1 being important 5 can be pushed back

-- Google Documents for iterations / product.md
+- Google Documents
+	- Instructions for each iteration
+	- For product.md

+- Online communication group
-- Slack for team communication and disucussion
+	- Via Slack
+	- Assign tasks to team members online
+	- Team collaboration

+- Tasks distribution
-- Tasks distributed depending on each teammate's role, experience, and current workload
+	- Tasks assigned depending on each teammate's role, experience, and current workload

 ## Product